fairyglade/ly/readme.md

 # systemctl disable getty@tty2.service
 ```

+On platforms that use systemd-logind to dynamically start `autovt@.service` instances when the switch to a new tty occurs, any ly instances for ttys *except the default tty* need to be enabled using a different mechanism: To autostart ly on switch to `tty2`, do not enable any `ly` unit directly, instead symlink `autovt@tty2.service` to `ly@tty2.service` within `/usr/lib/systemd/system/` (analogous for every other tty you want to enable ly on).

+The target of the symlink, `ly@ttyN.service`, does not actually exist, but systemd nevertheless recognizes that the instanciation of `autovt@.service` with `%I` equal to `ttyN` now points to an instanciation of `ly@.service` with `%I` set to `ttyN`.

+Compare to `man 5 logind.conf`, especially regarding the `NAutoVTs=` and `ReserveVT=` parameters.

-You can change the TTY Ly will run on by editing the corresponding
+On non-systemd systems, you can change the TTY Ly will run on by editing the corresponding
-service file for your platform, or on systemd, by enabling the service on
+service file for your platform.
-different TTYs, as is done above.

 ### OpenRC